Asia 2001

 Dear bear friends:

-Have I introduced my good friend, Mister Brandon?
-Mister Brandon is Miss Cynthia's little boy, only he's not little!
-He's all grown up and goes to college.
-Mister Brandon is studying anthropology and he is VERY smart.
+Have I introduced my good friend, Miss Brighid?
+Miss Brighid is Miss Cynthia's little girl, onlys he's not little!
+She's all grown up and goes to college.
+Miss Brighid is studying anthropology and she is VERY smart.

 Dear bear friends: